How closely does A Christmas Carol follow the original Charles Dickens novel?

 Charles Dickens’ authentic Ebenezer Scrooge is an aged man whose miserly, avaricious life had left its mark upon his physique and made him ugly.
 The writer introduces him with the phrases: “Oh! but he was a tight-fisted hand at the grindstone, Scrooge! a squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner!
 Hard and sharp as flint, from which no steel had ever struck out generous fire; secret, and self-contained, and solitary as an oyster.
 The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice.”

-Against this, Man Pearce is barely 52 years previous and – regardless of the very best efforts of the make-up and hair departments – very good-looking, if we could say so.
+In contrast, Man Pearce is simply 52 years previous and – regardless of the most effective efforts of the make-up and hair departments – very good-looking, if we could say so.

 -